 Threat intelligence provided as part of the Managed IRR Service shall be narrowly scoped to information directly applicable to the incident and the Customer’s network defense operations, including, as applicable, observed or suspected tactics, techniques, and procedures (TTPs), indicators of compromise (IOCs), and recommended mitigations such as patches, configuration changes, or workarounds.
 Strategic or generalized threat actor profiling shall not be required unless specifically requested by the Customer.

-Initial incident reports, executive summaries, and lessons-learned materials incorporating such incident-relevant threat intelligence are included in the monthly Managed IRR recurring price.
+Initial incident reports, post investigation/remediation summaries, and lessons-learned materials incorporating such incident-relevant threat intelligence are included in the monthly Managed IRR recurring price.

 Where appropriate, the Contractor shall support timely sharing of incident-related threat information in commonly accepted, structured formats to enable coordination with authorized partners or other defenders, consistent with Customer direction and information-sharing restrictions.